Paul Bril: Collaborations and artistic links

 He often collaborated on paintings with Johann Rottenhammer.
 According to a dealer's letter of 1617, Rottenhammer painted the figures in Venice and then sent the plates to Rome for Bril to complete the landscape.
 Bril also collaborated with his friends Jan Brueghel the Elder and Adam Elsheimer, whom he both influenced and was influenced by.
 His collaboration with Elsheimer is shown in a painting now in Chatsworth House.

 Bril introduced Jan Brueghel the Elder to Cardinal Federico Borromeo, who subsequently became Brueghel's most important patron.
 He also let the Dutch landscape artist Bartholomeus Breenbergh live in his Roman residence for many years.
+The Antwerp artists Sebastiaen Vrancx and Willem van Nieulandt II were also affected by their contact with Bril's workshop in Rome.